 Sorting out when to stay and when to leave is part of the risk assessment we should all do in advance.
 As a matter of fact, the risk assessment should be a key component of our preps, and one that should be revisited periodically.
 This is especially true when it comes to sorting out whether to bug out or hunker down.

 You might be asking what exactly do I mean by risk assessment.
 By way of explanation, businesses and insurance companies use the term risk management to describe “the identification, analysis, assessment, control, and avoidance, minimization, or elimination of unacceptable risks”.
 As a prepper, you will be ahead of the curve if you start out by doing the following:

 - Evaluate what types of disaster or crisis may occur in your area or in your life

-- Perform a walk-around inventory of your home in order to identify areas that would be damaged if there were a natural disaster or other disruptive event.
-Take steps to mitigate damage if a disaster should occur
+- Perform a walk-around inventory of your home in order to identify areas that would be damaged if there were a natural disaster or other disruptive events.
+Take steps to mitigate the damage if a disaster should occur

 - Examine your financial resources and evaluate how long you could survive without an income from your job or other sources